 - Face masks

 It’s natural to feel nervous about a new school in a new country, but thorough research and preparation can make the transition go more smoothly.
-With these back-to-school tips for newcomers, your child can return to virtual or in-person classes full of excitement rather than stress.
+With these back-to-school tips for newcomers, your child can return to in-person classes full of excitement rather than stress.